bevy-cheatbook/bevy-cheatbook/src/cookbook/movable-camera.md

 ---

-This is a camera controller similar to the one in in Roblox Studio.
+This is a camera controller similar to the one in Roblox Studio.

-Move the camera with QWEASD, zoom with wheel, focus at camera pos with F, and rotate/orbit with right mouse button.
+Move the camera with QWEASD, zoom with mouse wheel, focus at camera pos with F, and rotate/orbit with right mouse button.

 ```rust,no_run,noplayground
 {{#include ../code/examples/movable-camera.rs:example}}